wsmd/eslint-config/README.md

 npm i --save-dev eslint @wsmd/eslint-config
 ```

 Then add [one or some of the configurations](#configurations) included in this package to your ESLint configuration file depending on the project's needs.
-For example, this ESLint configuration below add ESLint support for TypeScript, Prettier and Jest:
+For example, this ESLint configuration below adds support for TypeScript, Prettier and Jest:

 ```js
 {